mattberkowitz/autoclose-html/README.md

 ## Additional Grammar

-Comma delimited list of grammar names, other then HTML and PHP, to apply this plugin to.
-Use "*" to run for all grammers.
+Comma delimited list of grammar names, other than HTML and PHP, to apply this plugin to.
+Use "*" to run for all grammars.

 ## Force Inline

-Elements in this comma delimited list will render their closing tags on the same line, even if the display check yields block.
+Elements in this comma delimited list will render their closing tags on the same line, even if they are block by default

 ## Force Block

-Elements in this comma delimited list will render their closing tags with an empty, tabbed line between.
+Elements in this comma delimited list will render their closing tags after a tabbed line, even if they are inline by default.
 If for some reason you think you're being tricky and put an element in both Force Inline and Force Block, block will override inline.

 ## Never Close